homebridge-plugins/homebridge-tado/README.md

 ## Info

-**TafoPlatform** is possibly the biggest homebridge plugin for Tado devices.
+**Homebridge Tado** is possibly the biggest homebridge plugin for Tado devices.

 **Multiple home support**